heribellaco/creative/content/about/_index.md

 * Web Developer
 * Musician

 I love to improve myself.
-I am also a web developer, and guitar aficionado.
+I am also a web developer, and guitar player.

 See more about me @ https://heribertorangel.com